Best Of16 min read

 #8.
 Basecamp — Best for Client Communication and Simplicity

-Basecamp takes a fundamentally different approach than every other tool on this list.
-Instead of offering endless customization and features, it gives you a fixed set of tools — message boards, to-dos, schedules, docs, and group chat — and asks you to work within that structure.
-For freelancers who are tired of tweaking their project management setup and just want something opinionated and stable, Basecamp is refreshing.
+Basecamp takes a completely different approach.
+Instead of endless customization and feature creep, it gives you a fixed set of tools — message boards, to-dos, schedules, docs, and chat — and you work within that structure.
+For freelancers tired of tweaking their project management setup endlessly, Basecamp is refreshing.

-The real standout feature for freelancers is client access.
-You can invite clients to specific projects, control what they see, and keep all communication in one place — no more digging through email threads.
+But is that simplicity worth $15/month?
+The real standout is client access.
+You can invite clients to specific projects, control what they see, and keep all communication in one place — goodbye email thread hell.

 Key Features: